- Linked Data Finland Double Winner in Apps4Finland Competition

 SeCo welcomes you!

 The Semantic Computing Research Group (SeCo) researches machine-processable semantics related to, e.g., the Semantic Web.
-We are located at the Aalto University, School of Science, Department of Media Technology.
-Our group consists of researchers both from the Aalto University, School of Science, Department of Media Technology and University of Helsinki, Department of Computer Science.
+We are located at the Aalto University, School of Science, Department of Computer Science (former Dept. of Media Technology).
+Our group consists of researchers both from the Aalto University, School of Science, Department of Computer Science and University of Helsinki, Department of Computer Science.

 Our research is focused on semantic media technologies, such as the Semantic Web and intelligent web services.
 In addition to research and publications, we also create prototype applications that demonstrate the new possibilities of semantic technologies, such as semantic portals for end-users, semantic infrastructural services, and ontologies and tools for creating semantic applications.